apache/nuttx/README.txt

         OR
         Copy configs/<board-name>/scripts/Make.def to{TOPDIR}/Make.defs

-      Make.defs describes the rules needed by you tool chain to compile and link code.
+      Make.defs describes the rules needed by your tool chain to compile and link code.
 You may need to modify this file to match the specific needs of your toolchain.
 NOTE that a configuration may have its own unique Make.defs file in its configuration directory or